fcallejon/fes/README.md

 place to help, but [ES Rest API](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/rest-apis.html) it's really big so help there will also be appreciated.

-Also moving and rethinking the Http Client is welcome 😁.
+Also moving and rethinking the Http Client or anything in [Roadmap](#road-map-wip) is welcome 😁.